bhartiy/learnsellacious/pages/07.product/04.brand-manufacturer/docs.md

 12. Click refresh Cache from left sidebar.
 13. And your changes will be updated.

-You can mention Brand and Manufacturer name in Manufacturer option.
+You can mention Manufacturer name in Manufacturer option.
 But if you want to make a different column for Brand, create a new column Brand From Additional Attribute.